rickrribeiro/Design-patterns/resume.md

 Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

+### | 3.2.2 Abstract Factory
+Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.

+### | 3.2.3 Builder
+Builder is a creational design pattern that lets you construct complex objects step by step.
+The pattern allows you to produce different types and representations of an object using the same construction code.
 ## 3.3 Structural Patterns
 Structural patterns explain how to assemble objects and class- es into larger structures, while keeping the structures flexible